 So today I went outside and turned on the valve that turns on the drip irrigation for out front yard and backyard manually, since the irrigation controller was not working.
 I came back and the box/cylinder was flooded with water.
 This never happened before so I'm quite surprised.
 I was able to turn it off but what should I do next?
 Sorry if the photos are blurry/dark.

-Maricopa County Arizona Posted about 3 years ago
+Maricopa County Arizona Posted over 4 years ago

 What is the name of the plant associated with this leaf it grows into a tall shrub with flowers it grows from a root

-Maricopa County Arizona plant identification Posted over 3 years ago
+Maricopa County Arizona plant identification Posted almost 5 years ago